mohsin-ashraf/personal-msds/todayIlearned.md

 ## Weekend Hacks&Techs | April 04-2020 / April 05-2020 | Saturday & Sunday
-For weekend Hats&Techs I started Pyspark for big data -PySpark is the Python API written in python to support Apache Spark.
+For weekend Hacks&Techs I started Pyspark for big data -PySpark is the Python API written in python to support Apache Spark.
 Apache Spark is a distributed framework that can handle Big Data analysis
 - Big Data is generally greater than or equal to 100GB in size
 - Single/Local Machine vs Distributed Systems